MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Metadata Support

-We will be continually adding to the metadata fields that are available in the asynchronous read.
-We will attempt  to provide metadata that is common to most ISVs.
-However, for the initial release only a limited set of metadata will be provided.
-We will continue to work with ISV and add more as needed.
+For the first release, a selected set of metadata will be provided for test purposes.
+We will be continually adding to the metadata fields that are available in the asynchronous read upon ISV feedback.

 ## Limitations
 For the first release, the limits for all supported migration will cap at 1 million.
 The 1 million count includes items such as role assignment and alerts.
 The only exception is for multiple versions of a single file, which will count as one.
 More information will be provided in future update.</br>